Clariteia/minos-documentation/docs/quickstart/aggregate.md

     correct: bool
 ```

-Similarly to the `Entity` case, to store a collection of `Value Object` instances, it is possible to use the `list`, but the best choice for most cases is the `ValueObjectSet` class, that also heirs from the [collections.abc.MutableSet](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableSet) base class.
-The main difference between `ValueObjectSet` and `EntitySet` is that in this case the hashing is performed from the field values of each `ValueObject` instance, instead of simply using the `Entity`'s unique identifier for obvious reasons.
+Similarly to the `Entity` case, to store a collection of `Value Object` instances, it is possible to use the `list`, but the best choice for most cases is the `ValueObjectSet` class, that also inherits from the [collections.abc.MutableSet](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableSet) base class.
+The main difference between `ValueObjectSet` and `EntitySet` is that, in this case, hashing is performed from the field values of each `ValueObject` instance instead of simply using the `Entity`'s unique identifier for obvious reasons.

-Then, if the `ValueObjectSet` is chosen as the collection of answers, the `Question` class will turns on:
+Then, if the `ValueObjectSet` is chosen as the collection of answers, the `Question` class will turn on:

 ```python
 from minos.common import (